kazimovzaman2/holbertonschool-higher_level_programming/README.md

 ## License

 This repository is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for details about it.